 When you see a chair that says it can support up to 200 pounds, take that seriously.
 If you weigh more than that, don’t buy that chair.

 If you do, it’s likely to crumble under you, and you’ll not only lose your investment, but you will wind up hurting yourself.
 Just say no, even if you love the design.
-Get a chair that’s rated to handle your weight, whatever it happens to be.
+Get a chair that’s rated to handle your weight, whatever it is.

 Each choice has advantages and disadvantages, so you’ll want to consider the matter carefully, in tandem with an accounting of how many hours in a row you plan on sitting in whatever chair you get.